 - Our truckers carry hand sanitizer, which they use throughout the day before and after each interaction with another person, using restrooms, or after contact with keypads at pay points.

-- All truck services – dash, steering wheel, door handles, etc.) are wiped down with Clorox wipes at least three times per shift.
+- Clean surfaces.
+The dashboard, steering wheel, door handles, and other surfaces get a daily wipe down.
+We use Clorox wipes at least three times per shift.

 - Crew members in trucks wear approved face masks with respirators.

 Keep our drivers, and yourself, virus free.
 Follow protocols.
 When choosing your shipper, ask what social distancing practices they follow.
 Here are some ways to do that.

 What is social distancing, exactly?

 According to the CDC, six feet (approximately the length of two large dogs standing nose-to-nose) should suffice.
 We appreciate our clients maintaining their social distancing where possible.

 Our trucks need space to load and unload vehicles.
 This means we are able to avoid crowds, for the most part.
 Our drivers are encouraged to wear masks and protective gloves in public.
 All surfaces of a vehicle get a daily clean.

 We ask clients to maintain an adequate social distance of six feet from truck drivers during collections and deliveries.